Table of Contents

 Additionally, the lack of an undercoat has its health effects as well.

 Maltese are prone to getting cold either in cold weather or in cold water, so you have to keep an eye on that.

 Also, that same lack of undercoat results in a thin strip of naked skin on their back, which can result in a sunburn.

 Grooming and Exercise Needs of the Maltese Dog Breed

-As for other physical care – due to their proneness for tear straining, it’s advisable to clean their eyes daily with warm water.
+As for other physical care, due to their proneness to tear straining, it’s advisable to clean their eyes daily with warm water.
 Washing your Maltese’s beard and its teeth is also a good idea if you want its mouth hygiene to be up to par.

 RELATED VIDEO GUIDE: How To Use Dog Clippers To Trim or Cut Your Dog's Hair

 How the Maltese Interacts with People and Other Pets

 As much as kids love Maltese dogs, most dog breeders and trainers don’t advise parents of small children to get a Maltese.

 Yes, the dog would love the attention and playfulness of a toddler, but being a tiny dog, the Maltese can very easily get hurt.